awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-sqs.md

 # SQS<a name="sam-property-function-sqs"></a>

 The object describing an `SQS` event source type\.
+For more information, see [Using AWS Lambda with Amazon SQS](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) in the *AWS Lambda Developer Guide*\.

 SAM generates [AWS::Lambda::EventSourceMapping](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html) resource when this event type is set